 The most obvious ecological effect of longline fishing is that individuals of the targeted species are caught and processed.
 Commonly harvested fish in longline industries include tuna and billfishes, such as marlin and swordfish.
 These species are top-level predators that play key roles in the marine ecosystem, so their fisheries must be carefully regulated to prevent overfishing.

 Commercial fishing ships use longline fishing to catch sharks for the lucrative shark-fin trade in Asia.
-This process frequently involves workers removing the shark's fins and discarding the rest of the shark back into the ocean.
+Sharks fins are a popular delicacy in Asian cuisine, where they are used to make shark-fin soup.
+Because the fins are the most valuable part of the sharks and fishing ships have limited space, some longline fishermen actually catch more sharks than they can store, cut off their fins and throw the sharks back into the water where they bleed to death.
 Because sharks sit atop the oceanic food chain, lower populations can have major ecological impacts.
 Many countries ban this practice.